What is Google Business Profile and how to optimize my listing?

 Google suggests that having both positive and negative reviews can make your business appear more authentic and trustworthy.
 Engaging with all reviews reinforces your commitment to customer satisfaction.

-How to Create a Google Business Profile From Scratch
+How to Create a Google Business Profile from Scratch?

-If you don’t have a business profile, then you need to create it from scratch by following the given steps:
+If you don’t have a Google business profile, then you need to create it from scratch by following the given steps:

 Step 1: Log in to the Google account you want associated with your business.
 If you don’t have one, create it.